tearust/t-rust/obsidian/_gitbook-dev-docs/billing/gas-fuse-limits.md

 # Gas & Fuse Limits

-The TEA Project uses a **fuse** design to ensure that developer's code doesn't use more gas than expected (e.g. infinite loops).
+The TEA Project uses a **fuse** design to ensure that developer's code doesn't use more gas than expected (e.g. infinite loops, recursion).

 In the TEA Project design, there's a soft limit known as the **gas limit** in addition to a hard limit where the **fuse** kicks in.